 - 8-12-1 Practice is defined as a scheduled physical fitness activity designed for the preparation of athletes for the ensuing sports season.
-Practices must be conducted under the supervision of the school coach or supervisor. - 8-12-2 A student must have ten days of practice prior to the day of the first contest of an interscholastic athletic competition season.
-Football and wrestling participants must have ten days of practice in that sport. - a.
+Practices must be conducted under the direct supervision of a coach or supervisor who is both school-specific and sport-specific. - 8-12-2 A student must have ten days of practice prior to the day of the first contest of an interscholastic athletic competition season.
+Football and wrestling participants must have ten days of practice in that sport.
+Golf is exempt from this requirement. - a.
 The day of the first scheduled contest shall not be allowed to count as one of the ten days in meeting the ten-day practice rule. - b.
 Athletes who have participated in an IHSAA sanctioned sport during the preceding sport season may count ten days of practice/or games in the previous sport during a three-week period prior to the first contest of the current sport. - c.
 Participation in physical education classes does not constitute a practice. - d.
 A student may count only six days of practice in a seven-day calendar week (with the week beginning on Sunday) towards his/her required ten days of practice. - 8-12-3 A school team may compete in one officially sanctioned jamboree in each sport during the school year prior to the first competition in that sport. - a.
 Jamborees must be registered through the Idaho Youth Endowment for Activities Foundation. - b.
 In the sport of football, a participant must have ten days of practice before they can participate in a football jamboree. - c.
 In the sport of wrestling, a participant must have five days of practice before they can participate in a wrestling jamboree.
 Wrestling jamborees must follow the take-down tournament format.
 The jamboree may count as one of the wrestlers ten days of practice. - d.
 In all other sports, a jamboree may be scheduled prior to the first contest in that sport and count as one of the ten days of practice.